landrewwray/landrewwray.github.io/_posts/2023-10-19-Inside-LLaMA-2.md

 **Figure 7: Reading internal states using the middle dictionary.** The 3rd token position is decode (“like” in “\<s> I **like** the red ball”).

 Several things stand out:
-1. The middle dictionary has little overlap with the input and output dictionaries, which gives us very weak amplitudes in layers 0 and 32.
-This is not an entirely trivial observation – it says that the model has opened up a near-orthogonal sector of its 4096-dimensional state space.
+1. The middle dictionary has little overlap with the input and output dictionaries, which gives us very weak amplitudes in layers 0 (the input vectors) and 32 (the final state vectors).
+This is not an entirely trivial observation – it suggests that the model has opened up an isolated sector of its 4096-dimensional state space.
+By "isolated", I mean that it seems like vectors in the middle dictionary do not closely resemble specific vectors in the other dictionaries.
 2. Unlike the input and output dictionaries, the middle dictionary shows us the previous word in the sentence - “I”!
 Due to the attention masking within Llama and GPT-family models, the layer outputs in the 3rd token position (“\<s> I **like**”) are only aware of the input tokens “I”, “like”, and the dummy token “\<s>”.
 I’ve removed \<s> from the middle dictionary basis by hand, and the remaining words “I” and “like” are both visible in this middle encoding register.
 3. The middle encoding vectors are probably rather inaccurate.
 Words that are modestly related to “I” show up with similar amplitudes, including “We”, “my”, and fellow pronoun, “it”.